burakkurtarir/Music-App-with-Vue-Js/README.md

 Playlists page includes create playlist, list all playlists,add new music to playlists and get urls of muscis(listen musics) modules.

+## Next Features

+Css will be added :D

 ## Screenshots

 Entry page